Explore Our Special Places

-While not all the Green Lake Conservancy Lands have public access, there are 15 of these special places that do.
-These properties feature scenic vistas and sweeping lake views.
-You can enjoy hiking, biking, paddling or birding on these trails through uplands and wetlands.
+In partnership with the Green Lake Sanitary District, the Wisconsin DNR, other partners and generous donors, the Green Lake Conservancy has enabled the preservation and protection of 1274 acres of prairies, forests and wetlands, including more than 26,500 feet of shore land and stream bank on Green Lake and its tributaries.
+You can enjoy hiking, biking, paddling or birding on these trails.
 See wildlife and plants in their native habitat and relax in the peacefulness of nature.
-View the map below for each location and click on the loocation numbers to read a brief description of the property.
+View the map below for each location and click on the location numbers to read a brief description of the property.

 Click on the numbers on the map for more information about each property.

-Winnebago Trail Conservancy Assembly Creek and Springs Norwegian Bay Wetlands Blackbird Point Wetlands Wick Nature Preserve Tichora Conservancy Tuleta Hill Prairie Powell Spring Conservancy Mitchell Glen Silver Point Wetlands Sugar Island Wetlands Pool's Hill Nature Preserve Spaulding's Bridge Landing Sunnyside Conservancy Forest Avenue Oak Savanna
+Winnebago Trail Conservancy Assembly Creek and Springs Norwegian Bay Wetlands Blackbird Point Wetlands Wick Nature Preserve Tichora Conservancy Tuleta Hill Prairie Powell Spring Conservancy Mitchell Glen Silver Point Wetlands Sugar Island Wetlands Puhl's Hill Nature Preserve Spaulding's Bridge Landing Sunnyside Conservancy & Prairie Forest Avenue Oak Savanna Spaulding Hill Wetland Conservancy

 Winnebago Trail Conservancy